minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 #### Download Python3, pip, and required packages

 Python is a coding language and is built into most operating systems today, but the latest version is recommended to reduce issues.
-Python3 can be downlaoded and installed [here](https://www.python.org/downloads/https://www.python.org/downloads/).
+Python3 can be downloaded and installed [here](https://www.python.org/downloads/https://www.python.org/downloads/).
 Type and enter in Terminal (Mac) or Command Line (Windows) to check your version is up to date

 ```jsx
 python3 -version